SecUSo/privacy-friendly-dame/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 The icons used in the nagivation drawer are licensed under the [CC BY 2.5](http://creativecommons.org/licenses/by/2.5/).
 In addition to them the app uses icons from [Google Design Material Icons](https://design.google.com/icons/index.html) licensed under Apache License Version 2.0.
-All other images (the logo of Privacy Friendly Apps, the SECUSO logo and the app logo) copyright [Technische Universtität Darmstadt](www.tu-darmstadt.de) (2018).
+The crown on the pieces to mark the King is licened under the SIL OPEN FONT LICENSE Version 1.1.
+All other images (the logo of Privacy Friendly Apps, the SECUSO logo, the app logo and the game pieces) copyright [Technische Universtität Darmstadt](www.tu-darmstadt.de) (2018).

 ## Contributors

 App-Icon: <br />
-Markus Hau<br />
+Tatjana Albrandt<br />

 Github-Users: <br />
+Yonjuni (Karola Marky)<br />
+Kamuno (Christopher Beckmann)<br />
 keksoe (Maksim Melnik)<br />
 marcsn (Marc Schneider)